FirelyTeam/firely-docs-firely-server/reference/architecture.rst

 The latter provides methods to add information to the CapabilityStatement without having to worry about what is already added by other components or the order of execution.

 These methods are especially handy for implementers of a `facade <facade/facade>`_.
 Plugins implemented in the facade do not automatically end up in the ``/metadata`` endpoint of Firely Server, but :code:`ICapabilityStatementContributor` and :code:`ICapabilityStatementBuilder` can be used to make sure the plugins are visible in the CapabilityStatement.
-For example, you have implemented a Bulk Data Export plugin in your facade and you would like to make sure this is visible in the CapabilityStatement instantiates of Firely Server.
+For example, you have implemented a Bulk Data Export plugin in your facade and you would like to make sure this is visible in the CapabilityStatement.instantiates of Firely Server.
 You can add a CapabilityStatementContributor class to your plugin code that implements the :code:`ICapabilityStatementContributor`.
-Within this class you can implement the :code:`ICapabilityStatementBuilder` to add your plugin to the CapabilityStatement instantiates.
+Within this class you can implement the :code:`ICapabilityStatementBuilder` to add your plugin to the CapabilityStatement.instantiates.
 See the folowing code snippet::

     internal class CapabilityStatementContributor: ICapabilityStatementContributor